-During the financial year, the Remuneration Committee met once and all members of the Committee attended the meetings.
-During the year, the Remuneration Committee reviewed the bonuses and increments of the Executive Directors.
+During the financial year, the Remuneration Committee met two times and all members of the Committee attended the meetings.
+During the year, the Remuneration Committee reviewed the meeting allowance of sub-committee, bonuses and increments of the Executive Directors.

 Details of the Directors' remuneration